HR/Crypter/readme.md

 not having to worry about storing them securely.
 All you have to do is remember your MasterPass.

+Crypter never ever directly uses your MasterPass to encrypt anything but instead derives a MasterPassKey from it which it then uses to derive the encryption key (which is used directly to encrypt your file).
+Every time a file is decrypted, the encryption key is re-derived from the MasterPassKey.
+Every time you set the MasterPass through the setup or reset it (through Verify MasterPass), the MasterPassKey is derived from the MasterPass using a newly generated set of (random) credentials.
+These credentials are used to re-derive the MasterPassKey every time the Crypter is executed (i.e. the app is launched).

 Authentication is used by default since the AES-256-GCM symmetric block cipher is used.